kyllo34/lab-06-back-end/README.md

-**1/16/2020 14:15** Server sends data from database **1/16/2020 15:31** Front end now displays even data received from API **1/17/2020 8:23AM** Linked Heroku to database
+**1/16/2020 14:15** Server sends data from database **1/16/2020 15:31** Front end now displays even data received from API **1/17/2020 8:23AM** Linked Heroku to database **1/17/2020 10:57AM** Server now retrieves movie data from api and sends it to front end

 ## Credits and Collaborations